-Binder: This is another term for Declarations Page normally used by a car dealer.
+Binder: This is another term for the Declarations Page normally used by a car dealer.
 This is what your salesperson will need to see to verify that you have the right insurance before you drive off the lot.

 Claim: This is what you file with the insurance company after an accident or incident.

 Covered loss: This means that the damage caused to your vehicle is covered and will get repaired.
 (Also called covered peril.)

-Declarations Page: Often referred to as a "Dec Page" or "Binder" this document will break down the coverage on your policy, how much each individual line of coverage costs, and total premium.
-This will also include your policy term length, vehicles covered on the policy, drivers covered on the policy, and a lien holder (Bank) if you are financing your vehicle.
+Declarations page: Often referred to as a "Dec Page" or "Binder," this document will break down the coverage on your policy, how much each individual line of coverage costs, and total premium.
+This will also include your policy term length, vehicles covered on the policy, drivers covered on the policy, and a lienholder (Bank) if you are financing your vehicle.
 If you are buying a vehicle, this is the document that your salesperson will need to have faxed or emailed to the dealership before you can drive the car off the lot.

 Deductible: The amount you have to pay before your insurance benefits start kicking in.
 You’ll agree on this amount when you first buy your policy.
 For example, a $500 deductible means that that hefty door ding that will cost $350 to repair at the shop is all on your dime, but anything above $500 is covered by the insurance company.

-ID Card: This is your proof of insurance and is usually printed on a piece of paper (or more likely a document saved to your smart phone which is perfectly legal in lots of states) to show proof that you have at least the minimum legally required coverage for your particular state.
+ID card: This is your proof of insurance and is usually printed on a piece of paper (or more likely a document saved to your smartphone which is perfectly legal in lots of states) to show proof that you have at least the minimum legally required coverage for your particular state.
 It will normally include the name of the insurance company, the name of the primary driver, the Vehicle Identification Number (VIN), and the start and expiration date of your policy.

-Independent Agent: A person on a mission to help you find the best car insurance policy and price, no matter which company is offering it.
+Independent agent: A person on a mission to help you find the best car insurance policy and price, no matter which company is offering it.
 (The Zebra agents are independent agents whose only interest is getting you the best rate and coverage for your needs.)

-Insured: This term refers to someone covered on an auto insurance policy as a driver so that means you!
+Insured: This term refers to someone covered on an auto insurance policy as a driver, so that means you!
 Once you visit thezebra.com, that is.

-Lien Holder: This is a fancy word for the name of the bank or dealership who you will be making monthly payments to for your vehicle.
-Your lien holder will be listed on your Declarations Page so that way the insurance company knows to pay your bank first to cover your loan balance.
+Lienholder: The bank or dealership to whom you make monthly car payments.
+The lienholder is listed on your declarations page.
 If your vehicle is totaled, you will receive payment after the bank has been paid if your car is worth more than what you still owed.